culturecreates/artsdata-planet-gtq/README.md

 # Grand Théâtre de Québec Website data pipelines
 https://grandtheatre.qc.ca

+## Mapping to Artsdata event types

+This repo contains a manually created taxonomy [gtq-event-type-mapping.ttl](https://github.com/culturecreates/artsdata-planet-gtq/blob/main/gtq-event-type-mapping.ttl) to map strings from the original grandtheatre.qc.ca website to Artsdata event types.
+To push the taxonomy to Artsdata you can manually run the Github workflow in this repo.

+Check for missing event types using this [query](https://s.zazuko.com/jcBvdx).

 ## Input to Artsdata

 This website is crawled by an agent on the [Artsdata Huginn platform](https://huginn-staging.herokuapp.com/scenarios/26/diagram).

-It also has a taxonomy [gtq-event-type-mapping.ttl](https://github.com/culturecreates/artsdata-planet-gtq/blob/main/gtq-event-type-mapping.ttl) to map strings from the original website to Artsdata event types.
-To push the taxonomy to Artsdata use the Github workflow in this repo.

 Here is the summary of the GTQ pipeline in Huginn:
 1. Crawl events listed on https://grandtheatre.qc.ca/programmation/